 The Retirement Plan is required to submit to the Auditor General an audit, an annual statement, and an actuarial statement by September 30 of each year.
-On September 29, 2017, the Auditor General received these documents from the Retirement Plan.
+On September 28, 2018, the Auditor General received these documents from the Retirement Plan.
 The Auditor General reviewed these documents and concluded that the documents complied with the requirements established in the Auditing Act.

-The Retirement Plan submitted its January 1, 2017 Actuarial Valuation to the Auditor General on September 29, 2017.
-This Actuarial Valuation was presented to the Retirement Plan Board at its September 28, 2017 meeting.
-At that meeting, the Board of Trustees accepted the January 1, 2017 Actuarial Valuation and certified the employer and employee contribution rates for 2018.
+The Retirement Plan submitted its January 1, 2018 Actuarial Valuation to the Auditor General on September 28, 2018.
+This Actuarial Valuation was presented to the Retirement Plan Board at its August 23, 2018 meeting.
+At that meeting, the Board of Trustees accepted the January 1, 2018 Actuarial Valuation and certified the employer and employee contribution rates for 2019.

-The Office of the Auditor General and our consultants, Aon, reviewed the Retirement Plan's assumptions contained in the January 1, 2017 Actuarial Valuation and concluded that they were not unreasonable in the aggregate.
+The Office of the Auditor General and our consultants, Aon, reviewed the Retirement Plan's assumptions contained in the January 1, 2018 Actuarial Valuation and concluded that they were not unreasonable in the aggregate.
 While recognizing the Plan's policy of completing an experience study every five years, we believe that three of the assumptions - investment return, mortality, and number of active future participants - should continue to be monitored and justified on an annual basis.
-Further, we recommend that a mortality analysis be completed in time to reflect the results in the assumptions used for next year's actuarial valuation.
+As part of the upcoming experience review, we recommend that the Plan's mortality experience be reviewed on a benefits-weighted basis, comparing actual experience with expected experience under the current assumption and also under the new available tables, in time to reflect the results in the assumptions used for next year's valuation.